YIZHE12/ML_DeepCT/pre_processing/README.md

-# CT image preprocessing: multiple volumn stitching
+# CT image preprocessing: multiple volumn stitching with Machine Learning methods
 This is a python script for CT image preprocessing to stitch two CT volumn to increase the field of view without sacrificing the spatial resolution.
 ### Step 1: Histogram matching
 ### Step 2: Feature matching